Contact us right away

 Consultation at your convenience.

-The common electroplating colors are gold, pearl nickel, bronze, bronze, rose gold and so on.
+The common electroplating colors are gold, pearl nickel, bronze, ancient bronze, rose gold and so on.
 Will the plating color of the metal badge never fade?

 Take gold as an example.
 Real gold is expensive.
 We will only electroplate real gold when the customer specifically states that it needs to use real gold.
 Other general electroplating of ordinary gold will not be as easy to oxidize and lose color like imitation gold, nor will it be as expensive as real gold.
 There are generally three reasons for the fading: First, the bottom layer is not good.
 The gold plating should be backed with silver plating.
 The color of the copper or nickel plating will change because the copper or nickel will diffuse into the gold layer.
 The second is that the gilding layer is too thin.
 Third, it was not thoroughly cleaned with pure water.

-So whether a product can be used for a long time is not only a problem of product quality itself, but also whether the user properly maintains it is also very important.
+Therefore, whether a product can be used for a long time is not only a problem of the product quality itself, but also whether the user properly maintains it is also very important.
 Some customers come up and ask if the color will never fade, then we can't guarantee that it will never fade, it's just a matter of time.

 Hello, please leave your name and email here before chat online so that we won't miss your message and contact you smoothly.